Doing Business in Sao Tome and Principe

 - Religion: 80% of the population is Christian (Catholicism)

 - The Government: Republic.
 Multiparty Democracy

 - Independence of Sao Tome and Principe: 1975 (Portugal)

-Sao Tome and Principe belongs to the Central African Economic Area
+Sao Tome and Principe belongs to the Central African Economic Area of the African Civilisation.

 The economy of Sao Tome and Principe: